anqurvanillapy/transrt/README.md

 typing command `r`
 * [x] Make it available to preview the next line to better work in context
+* [ ] Add a new argument with which the script can cover the original contents from the subtitles, leaving the translated texts alone

 Support
 -------